What are Filterable Select Questions?

 Filterable Select Questions are based on the data you upload as a Resource.
 Let's say you have a spreadsheet that contains data for all the cities and states in the USA, broken out over 2 sheets:

 You want users to select the state, which should filter only the cities associated with that state, and automatically populate the population for that state.
+Before you proceed, please note that all select options will need to have unique identifiers regardless of the filter you've created.
+See the "City ID" column in the above screenshot which will be used as the identifier column for our filtered select question in our form.

 How do I build a Filterable Select Question?